Why use Muser?

 What’s that gold star?

-New mentors and previous mentors who have fully reviewed and made decisions on their applicants have a gold star next their name on the public project listings page.
+New mentors and previous mentors who have a track record of fully reviewing and making decisions on their applicants have a gold star next their name on the public project listings page.
+This is a great indicator for students when they are applying for projects.
+A gold star means that the mentor fully reviewed all of their applicants the last time they posted a project.

 I'm a mentor and I don't see a project category that works for my field, what should I do?